evildmp/diataxis-documentation-framework/tutorials.rst

 Having completed a tutorial, the learner should be in a position to start to make sense of the rest of the documentation, and the product itself.

-For a product, tutorials turns new learners into users.
+For a product, a tutorial turns new learners into users.
 An inadequate tutorial can prevent a project from acquiring new users.

 =================